yiisoft/translator-extractor/README.md

 php yii translator/extract
 ```

-This command will recursively find all messages in the code starting with current directory and will save it into
+This command will recursively find all messages in the code starting with the current directory and will save it into
-message source for default language `en`.
-You can specify path exclicitly:
+a message source for default language `en`.
+You can specify the path explicitly:

 ```shell
 php yii translator/extract /path/to/your/project